codeship/screencast-storyboards/blogposts/rails-github-heroku.md

 We've set up a simple Ruby on Rails application called [codefish][codefish-repo] which contains some RSpec examples.
 We'll use screenshots of this application in this blog post.
-If you don't have an own project to set up but you want to follow along on your computer, just fork the repository.
+If you haven't got an own project to set up but you want to follow along on your computer, just fork the repository.

 [![codefish-rails on GitHub][screenshot-codefish-repo]][screenshot-codefish-repo]